Spez-Inc/flatui-gtk-theme/README.md

 This procedure requires ```autotools``` on your system.

-### Installing Paper
+### Installing FlatUI

-Alternatively you may install Paper with the provided installation script:
+Alternatively you may install FlatUI with the provided installation script:

     ./install-gtk-theme.sh